Open-S2/open-vector-tile/motivation.md

 I want to re-iterate that fundamentally, vector geometry specs are simply storage tools for two components: geometries and attributes.
 My primary argument throughout this document is that specifications can be kept simple, with minimal complexity, plenty of features, and no external dependencies.
 I think the next era of vector specs **should** expand on features, but maintain the simplicity and values of the giants who came before.

 To be incredibly blunt, I think Maplibre's current spec needs work.
 I think after some evaluation and review, a second iteration of the spec could easily outperform my current iteration in all categories.
 I know that I probably sound crass for saying these things, but I think it's an important discussion to be had now before the spec is set in stone and ready for use.
 PMTiles is currently on its third iteration.
 I think it's vastly better than the first one.
 I'm on my third iteration myself with OVT, and I still think it could use tuning.
 My point isn't to deminish what MLT has achieved, but rather want to be clear in my narrative, that there is still work to be done and hope they are willing to keep going.

-I'd personally drop this spec for Maplibre's if they put the funding and time into future iterations.
-But as it stands OVT serves the `s2maps-gpu` render engine more.
-Maybe their spec works for the direction the maplibre engine is going to be fair.